 Every year we try to find a new Art project for the classes we teach using something new.
 We could paint a canvas, but eventually our kiddos run out of wall display space!
-The aluminum tape art was a fun medium to work with last year so this year we decided to try aluminum tape Christmas ornaments and garland.
+The aluminum tape art was a fun medium to work with last year so this year we decided to try aluminum tape Christmas decor for ornaments and garland.

 The aluminum tape can be purchased online or in a local hardware store.
 It is a quirky item to work with, but with a little patience it can allow you to create easy and fun projects that resemble punched tin.